-- A. To issue common shares of the Company with gratuitous issue price. - B. Employee's continuous employment with the Company through the vesting dates, no violation on any terms of the Company's employment agreement, employee handbook, or policies and achievement of both personal performance criterion and the Company's operation objectives during the vesting period are eligible to receive the vested shares.
-The maximum portions of the vesting shares of each year are 15%, 35%, and 50% for the year ended 2017, 2018, and 2019, respectively.
-The actual portions of the vesting shares shall be determined by achievement of both personal performance and the Company's operation objectives.
+- A. To issue common shares of the Company with gratuitous issue price. - B. Employee's continuous employment with the Company through the vesting dates, with no violation on any terms of the Company's employment agreement, employee handbook, or policies and achievement of both personal performance criterion and the Company's operation objectives during the vesting period are eligible to receive the vested shares.
+The maximum portions of the vesting shares of each year are 15%, 35%, and 50% for the years ended 2017, 2018, and 2019, respectively.
+The actual portions of the vesting shares shall be determined by achievement of both personal performance and the Company's operation objectives. - C. During the vesting period, employees may not sell, pledge, transfer, give to another person, create any encumbrance on, or otherwise dispose of, restricted employee shares, excluding inheritance. - D. During the vesting period, the rights of attending shareholders' meeting, proposal, speech, resolution and voting right, etc., and other rights of restricted stock plan for employees, including but not limited to, dividends, bonuses, the distribution rights of legal reserve and capital surplus, the right to subscription of new shares, etc. are the same as the common shares issued by the Company.